BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 MCM uses a set of channels to communicate between the client and server.
 Some of these can be useful for mod authors to listen to, as they can use this to update their mod's behavior based on changes from MCM, such as when a setting is saved:

-`MCM_Saved_Setting`: fired whenever a setting value is saved by MCM, to be written to the settings JSON file.
+`MCM_Saved_Setting`: fired whenever a setting value has been saved and written to the settings JSON file by MCM.
 The payload contains the setting ID and the new value.
 Example usage:
 ```lua
 -- In your MCM-integrated mod's code
 Ext.RegisterNetListener("MCM_Saved_Setting", function(call, payload)